michael-sumner/go-make-things/content/articles/2021/2021-08-09-google-vs-the-web.md

 The message thread now has folks heaping praise on the Chrome team for graciously agreeing not to break-all-the-things for a few weeks, and ~~begging~~ asking for some alternatives that would allow `alert()`, `prompt()`, and `confirm()` to still be used on a limited basis.

 To be honest, I don't really know what the path forward is here.
 There's nothing to current replace the platform-native modals.

+## An update

+After hitting publish, I learned that [this apparently was part of a standard process](https://twitter.com/estark37/status/1423108532778397696), and that developers are Safari and Firefox also agreed with the changes.
+[Here's the spec on GitHub.](https://github.com/whatwg/html/issues/5407)

+Given how it caught so many people off-guard, it does not seem to have actually been broadly communicated.
+Obviously, that's a very bad thing for a breaking change.

+With any changes to the platform, but especially breaking ones, communication and feedback on how this will impact people who actually build things with the web is _super important_, and that was not done here.

+This situation was intensified by the general dismissal of valid concerns by the Chrome team until it got enough attention that they rolled back their changes for a bit.